Account Information Services (AIS)

 - Consent Dashboard and Revocation – AISP facility to enable a PSU to view and revoke consents given to that AISP

-- Access Dashboard and Revocation – ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access
+- Access Dashboard and Revocation – ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access.
+This must be available on all channels that a PSU could access via the ASPSP directly and be easy and intuitive for PSUs to find and use.
+This facility should not include unnecessary steps, superfluous information or language which could discourage the use of TPP services or divert the PSU from the access management process.

 - Generic guidance around the effective use of re-direction screens (when the PSU is transferred to and from the ASPSP domain) is included in section Effective use of redirection screens.